Superior Lithium Ion Phosphate Chemistry including NanoPhopsphate® for power & LiFePO4 for energy

 Valence’s Battery Module Chemistry

-Valence’s Lithium Iron Magnesium Phosphate (LiFeMgPO4) modules have considerably greater energy density making them particularly suitable for numerous applications.
-LiFeMgPO4 is considered safer, less toxic, and more energy efficient with significantly longer cycle life than mixed oxide chemistries.
+Valence’s Lithium Iron Phosphate (LiFePO4) modules have considerably greater energy density making them particularly suitable for numerous applications.
+LiFePO4 is considered safer, less toxic, and more energy efficient with significantly longer cycle life than mixed oxide chemistries.
 Other benefits include internal cell balancing, less maintenance, low weight, and high energy density.

 See how our chemistry compares to other technologies: